SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 #### Initializing the model

-We specialize the method `setModelBeforeInitialization:` that is invoked by the framework to assign the `contactBook` instance variable to the object passed during the execution of the expression `(EgContactBookPresenter on: EgContactBook coworkers) open`.
+We specialize the method `setModelBeforeInitialization:` that is invoked by the framework to assign the `contactBook` instance variable to the object passed during the execution of the expression `(ContactBookPresenter on: ContactBook coworkers) open`.

 ```
-EgContactBookPresenter >> setModelBeforeInitialization: aContactBook
+ContactBookPresenter >> setModelBeforeInitialization: aContactBook

     super setModelBeforeInitialization: aContactBook.
     contactBook := aContactBook
 ```